Maria Pia of Savoy: Early life

-Maria Pia was the youngest daughter of Victor Emmanuel II, the first King of Italy, by his wife Adelaide of Austria, a great-granddaughter of Leopold II, Holy Roman Emperor.
+Maria Pia was born on 16 October 1847 in Turin, the youngest daughter of Victor Emmanuel II, the first King of Italy, by his wife Adelaide of Austria.
+Her godfather was Pope Pius IX, represented by proxy by the Papal nuncio, taking from him the name Pia.
 Her sister Maria Clotilde was the "princesse Napoléon" as the wife of Napoléon Joseph Charles Paul Bonaparte, and her brothers were King Umberto I of Italy and King Amadeo of Spain.
-Additionally, she had paternal half-siblings born out of wedlock, who were never recognized as royalty despite their rich heritage.
+Additionally, she had paternal half-siblings born out of wedlock who were never recognized as royalty despite their rich heritage.

 Maria Pia married King Luís I of Portugal on 6 October 1862 at the age of 14 in the São Domingos Church in Lisbon, therefore she instantly became Queen consort of Portugal.
 A proxy wedding took place about a week before, on 27 September 1862, with her cousin Prince Eugene of Savoy taking the role of the groom.
 On the 29th, Maria boarded a ship at Genoa to visit her new homeland.
 The ship sailed into Lisbon on 5 October.
 Obviously Maria was smitten with Luís, as she later wrote "I like him more than his picture."

-One year after the wedding at age 15, Maria Pia gave birth to her first son and heir, Carlos, Duke of Braganza.
-Despite her young age she proved to be a wonderful mother.
+One year after the wedding, at age 15, Maria Pia gave birth to her first son and heir, Carlos, Duke of Braganza.
+Despite her young age, she proved to be a wonderful mother.
 She wrote "my little Charles is good.
 Oh, it is such a great fortune to be a mother.
 My little one is white and pink with the large blue eyes of his father.
 It seems that he has already six months instead of a few weeks.
 He is always, always with me!"
-In 1865 she had another son, Afonso, Duke of Porto.
-Soon after her second pregnancy she experienced postpartum depression.
+In 1865, she had another son, Afonso, Duke of Porto.
+Soon after her second pregnancy, she experienced postpartum depression.
+In the end of 1866, Maria Pia had a miscarriage or stillborn child, which is involved in mystery as the Royal House hadn't announced formally the pregnancy.
+After that birth Maria Pia never became pregnant again, much to her sadness, as she desperately wanted a princess.

 Despite her health problems both physical and mental, the queen was known to romp around with her sons and help with their studies, sometimes even studying alongside them.